 Yes!
 As per the 2018 Farm Bill, all hemp products (defined as those with less than 0.3%) THC are legal to sell, buy, and possess in all fifty states.

-In special cases, such as with end-of-life issues, cancer, and other severe ailments, dosing may vary.
+In special cases, such as with end-of-life and other severe situations, dosing may vary.
 If you feel your dog may fall into this category, please reach out to our customer support team to receive more specialized dosing information.